1. The Starting Point

 The Escritura is the official Deed of Purchase and Sale and can either be signed straight away, without a Promissory Contract being signed before or after the latter was signed.
 There is usually a period of time between these contracts, which depends on the terms agreed between the parties, although it is normally not more than 90 days.

 After the Deed has been signed in front of a Portuguese Notary, your lawyer will register the property in your name at the Land Registry (Conservatória do Registo Predial) and change all utility contracts from the previous owner(s) into your name.
-The registration at the Tax Office (Autoridade Tributária e Aduaneira) is nowadays automatically done by the notary.
+Registration at the Tax Office (Autoridade Tributária e Aduaneira) is nowadays automatically done by the notary.

 5. Your Lawyer’s Duties